 "Find a way to send only qualified individuals instead of police.
 Crisis teams instead of police intervention." - Focus Group Participant

-The PAG recognizes that coordination of community-based crisis response and its interconnection to 988 and other places to contact is key to the development of a comprehensive 988-crisis system.
-CalHHS recommends further assessment of the crisis response system, including challenges raised by counties and community-based mobile providers related to funding restrictions, staffing shortages, and transportation limits.
+The PAG recognizes that coordination of community-based crisis response and its interconnection to 988 and other places to call is key to the development of a comprehensive 988-crisis system.
+CalHHS recommends further assessment of gaps in the crisis response system, including challenges raised by counties and community-based mobile providers, related to funding restrictions, staffing shortages, and transportation limits.
 It further recommends a state process to identify strategies to ensure connection and coordination of community-based responses.

-"Faster response time would build confidence in the system."
+"Faster response time would build confidence in the system." - Focus Group Participant

-Potential Implementation Activities State Lead(s) Implementation Partners Year 1 Year 2 Years 3-4 Years 5+ D.2.a Identify mechanisms to build and sustain 24/7 Medi-Cal Mobile Crisis Teams DHCS County BH • • 0 0 D.2.b Identify mechanisms to build and sustain 24/7 all-payer Mobile Crisis Teams CalHHS DHCS, County BH, DMHC 0 • • D.2.c Assess gaps in community- based crisis response capacity and identify strategies to address gaps CalHHS DHCS, EMSA, Cal OES, Counties and Cities • • • 0 D.2.d Evaluate and propose strategies to support coordination between 988 Crisis Centers and community-based response CalHHS DHCS, EMSA, Cal OES, County BH, 988 Crisis Centers, Mobile Crisis Providers, Counties, and Cities 0 • • 0 D.2.e Propose guidelines to support the technology to connect between 988 Crisis Centers and emergency response (Law Enforcement, EMS, Fire) Cal OES, CalHHS DHCS, EMSA, Counties, and Cities, 988 Crisis Centers, PSAPS 0 • • •
+Implementation Activities State Lead(s) Implementation Partners Year 1 Year 2 Years 3-4 Years 5+ D.2.a.
+Identify mechanisms to build and sustain 24/7 Medi-Cal Mobile Crisis Teams DHCS County BH • • 0 0 D.2.b.
+Identify mechanisms to build and sustain 24/7 all-payer Mobile Crisis Teams CalHHS DHCS, County BH, DMHC 0 • • • D.2.c.
+Assess gaps in community- based crisis response capacity and identify strategies to address gaps CalHHS DHCS, EMSA, Cal OES, Counties and Cities • • • 0 D.2.d.
+Evaluate and propose strategies to support coordination between 988 Crisis Centers and community-based response CalHHS DHCS, EMSA, Cal OES, County BH, 988 Crisis Centers, Mobile Crisis Providers, Counties and Cities 0 • • 0

+Implementation Activities State Lead(s) Implementation Partners Year 1 Year 2 Years 3-4 Years 5+ D.2.e.
+Propose guidelines to support the technology to connect between 988 Crisis Centers and emergency response (Law Enforcement, EMS, Fire) Cal OES, CalHHS DHCS, EMSA, Counties, and Cities, 988 Crisis Centers, PSAPS 0 • • •

-3. Continue to assist communities in expanding the range of facilities and services to individuals before, during, and after a behavioral health crisis.
+3. The state should continue to assist communities in expanding the range of facilities and services to individuals before, during and after a behavioral health crisis.

 Ensuring a menu of options for help seekers is critical to an effective crisis care continuum.
 Options should include a range of services informed by people with lived experience to ensure accessibility, trust, and alignment with the acuity and needs of the individual in crisis.
-These may include but not be limited to evidence-based services as well as traditional healing and community-defined evidence practices (CDEPs).113
+These may include but not be limited to evidence-based services as well as traditional healing and community-defined evidence practices (CDEPs).91